 First things first: learn the funding landscape.
 It may seem like a different world, but with a little digging, you'll soon understand the timeline and process for finding and applying for funding.
-Take advantage of the services our office offers, such as Shop Talks and Pivot™ training sessions.
+Take advantage of the Shop Talks, information sessions, and workshops our office offers.

 Step 2: Identify

 Once you understand the funding landscape, you'll find it easier to find funding relevant to you, your studies, and your future.
 Not only do you have unlimited access to the Graduate Funding Opportunities (GFO) and Pivot™ databases, but we also publicize various opportunities via the GradBulletin and Twitter.
 Make sure to check your email – our external funding coordinators even send emails directly to students to notify them of discipline-specific opportunities.

 Closely review the application materials or proposal guidelines to determine if you are eligible and if you need university approval.
 Do the application instructions include language such as “the official applicant is the university, not the student” or “requires the signature of the authorized signing officer"?
 If so, you might be eligible, but you cannot actually apply on your own.
 In addition, some opportunities, such as grants, are considered "sponsored research" and must be submitted through the Office of Research and Sponsored Programs (ORSP).
 The external funding coordinators are the liaisons to ORSP for graduate students and can assist you in initiating and routing your proposal and seeking required approvals.

 Did you know that Texas State does not allow a graduate student to serve as a principal investigator (PI)?
 Talk with your advisor about potential funding opportunities early in the process.
 Your advisor may need to:

 - write a letter of recommendation for you

 - serve as the PI on your research proposal

 - approve your proposal as part of the routing process